mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 That is why it is called *non-empty*.

+#### 1:12:52

-And also, there is no trace of particular marks to be noted in [emptiness].
+> And also there is no trace of particular marks to be noted in it, ...

 So truth doesn’t have any trace, any marks.
-No trace of any marks, particularly.
-So-called it is no color, no smell: even though you say no smell, no color, it is already a certain trace of certain ideas.
-So truth doesn’t have *any* trace, any trace of particular marks.
+No trace of any marks particularly, so-called it is no color, no smell: even though you say “no smell”, “no color”, it is already a certain trace of certain ideas.
+Truth doesn’t have *any* trace of particular marks.

 So something more than marks: no marks.
 Or both, marks or no marks.
-That is called no trace.
+That is called “no trace of [marks]”.

 So the truth is one or a partless one which is eternal.
 So the truth itself is of a single mark, so-called *one*, we say.
-It’s very difficult to say in words, that’s why [finally] says *one mind*.
-Or *partless one*.
-If you say *one*, you already understand the *one* opposed to *two*, okay? *[He chuckles.]* So if that one is understanding the truth through the one, you already leave the trace of the word, so-called one.
+It’s very difficult to say in words, that’s why [we finally say] *one mind*, or *partless one*.
+If you say *one*, you already understand the *one* opposed to *two*, okay? *[He chuckles.]* So if that one is understanding the truth through the one, you already leave the trace of the word, so-called *one*.
 So it’s not real one.
 That’s why *partless one*: it is completely one, absolute one.

 **Question:** What did you say?